codefresh-io/docs.codefresh.io/_docs/promotions/promotion-flow.md

 ## Removing environments from Promotion Flows
 Remove one or more environments from a Promotion Flow.
 TBD why would you want to remove an environment?
 What happens if the env is defined as part of the promotion policies?

-Removing an environment requires you to reconnect environments that are linked to the one being removed.
+Removing an environment requires you to reconnect environments linked to the one being removed to prevent orhpans.

-Reconnecting environments is only relevant when there is one or more environments in the flow _following_ the one being removed.
+Reconnecting environments is only relevant when there are one or more environments in the flow _following_ the one being removed.
 If the environment you’re removing, for example `staging` is the final environment in the flow, you can remove it directly without needing to reconnect.

 1. In the Codefresh UI, on the toolbar, click the **Settings** icon, and then from the sidebar, select **Promotion Flows**.
 1. Select the Promotion Flow with the environment you want to remove.